Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Definitions and limit objects

-Since we will be interested in not just one metric space but an infinite sequence of metric spaces, the relevant space will be $\sS^{\bN}$ equipped with the product topology inherited from $d_{\GHP}$.
+The function $d_{\GHP}$ is a pseudometric that defines an equivalence relation $\sim$: for two metric measure spaces $X$ and $Y$, $X \sim Y \Leftrightarrow d_{\GHP}(X,Y) = 0$.
+Let $\bar\sS$ be the space of equivalence classes of compact metric measure spaces and $\bar d_{\GHP}$ be the induced metric.
+Then by \cite{EJP2116}, $(\bar \sS, \bar d_{\GHP})$ is a complete separable metric space.
+Sometimes we will be interested in not just one metric space but an infinite sequence of metric spaces.
+Then the relevant space will be $\bar\sS^{\bN}$ equipped with the product topology inherited from $\bar d_{\GHP}$.

+To ease notation, we will continue to use $d_{\GHP}$ instead of $\bar d_{\GHP}$.
+Similarly we will write $X = (X, d, \mu)$ to denote both the metric space and the corresponding equivalence class.